UnivaCorporation/urb-k8s/README.md

 Extrenal job native to the Cluster Resource Scheduler.

 # High Availability
 High availability is achieved by making both the Redis Message Queue and the URB Service highly available.
 Redis is made highly available by configuring the Redis Sentinel functionality and using Redis Sentinel URI's in both the URB Service and the Frameworks.
-The URB service is made highly available by starting multiple concurrent URB_long Services.
+The URB service is made highly available by starting multiple concurrent URB Services.
 The URB services will elect a master with the non-master services assuming a cold standby role.
 The non-master services leverage Redis to monitor the health of the master and will elect a new master if and when the active master becomes unresponsive.

 # Build